Single-gate, multipartite entanglement on a room-temperature quantum register: Entangling gate fidelities

-The state fidelity data of Fig. \ref{fig:gate_fids}c and d were fit using a quantum depolarizing channel model to calculate the constant SPAM error, $\varepsilon_{\text{SPAM}}$, and entangling-gate error, $\varepsilon_{\text{gate}}$; see the Supplementary Information, Sec.~\siEntangleGateFid~for details.
-The entangling-gate fidelity, $G_M=(1-\varepsilon_{\text{gate}})^M$, is shown in Fig. \ref{fig:gate_fids}e.
-We observe an averaged gate fidelity from the three bipartite examples of $G_2^{\text{avg}}= 0.96(1)$, whereas the four-qubit gates achieved fidelities of $G_4^{\text{para}} = 0.92(4)$ and $G_4^{\text{seq}} = 0.69(3)$.
-The dramatically reduced fidelity of the sequential gate reflects the impact of crosstalk as well as its longer duration and the greater number of electron gates (see Fig. \ref{fig:gate_fids}f).
-The four-qubit parallel gate, on the other hand, is the fastest gate overall, having a similar number of pulses as the two-qubit entangling gates but a shorter $t$, and this directly contributes to its high fidelity despite the larger number of qubits involved.
+The state fidelity data of Fig. \ref{fig:gate_fids}c-e were fit using a quantum depolarizing channel model to calculate the constant SPAM error, $\varepsilon_{\text{SPAM}}$, and entangling-gate error, $\varepsilon_{\text{gate}}$; see the SI, Sec.~\siEntangleGateFid~for details and additional $L=2$ data sets.
+The entangling-gate fidelity, $G_M=(1-\varepsilon_{\text{gate}})^M$, is shown in Fig. \ref{fig:gate_fids}f.
+We observe an average (standard deviation) bipartite gate fidelity of $G_2^{\text{avg}}= 0.96(1)$.
+The three-qubit gate fidelities vary significantly: the parallel gate fidelities are anti-correlated with how many electron operations are needed (Fig. \ref{fig:gate_fids}g), whereas the sequential gates are further limited by their intrinsic crosstalk.
+Nonetheless, the average fidelity for the parallel gates, $G_3^{\text{para}}= 0.83(9)$, exceeds that of the sequential approach, $G_3^{\text{seq}}= 0.78(8)$, and the parallel gates are $\sim2$ times faster.
+For $M=4$, the advantages of the parallel approach become dramatically apparent.
+The four-qubit parallel gate is the fastest gate overall, having a similar number of pulses as the two-qubit gates but a shorter $t$; this contributes to its high fidelity of $G_4^{\text{para}} = 0.92(4)$, despite the large number of qubits involved.
+The sequential gate, on the other hand, exhibits a low fidelity of $G_4^{\text{seq}} = 0.69(3)$, due to the combined impacts of crosstalk, its longer duration, and a large number of electron pulses.